 Most other web hosting companies offer the cPanel (a Unix based web hosting control panel) for managing your website, because of this we’ll use the cPanel in this guide.

-The most common way to access your database is by using a tool called phpMyAdmin (phpMyAdmin is a software tool that handles the administration of MySQL over the web).
+The most common way to access your database is by using a tool called phpMyAdmin. phpMyAdmin is a software that handles the administration of MySQL through a web browser, like Google Chrome.

 Log into your cPanel (please contact your previous host for assistance if you need it) and click on the icon called phpMyAdmin.
 This will open up an application used to manipulate and manage your database.

-On the left-hand side you will see a vertical list of databases.
+You will see a vertical list of databases on the left side of your window.
 Click on the database for the website you are planning to migrate.

-In the example below, the database used by the website we want to migrate is called wp_kristoff.
+In the example below, the database used by the website we want to migrate is called abaybee_wrdp1.

-If you don’t know the name of the database, we suggest you contact your current host to ask for help.
+If you don’t know the name of the database, we suggest you contact your current host to ask for help identifying it.

 Once you have selected the correct database, click on Export in the top navigation menu.

-In the Object Creation Options subsection, select the following check boxes:
+- Scroll down and locate the Object Creation Options subsection, ensure only the following items are selected:

 - Add DROP TABLE / VIEW / PROCEDURE / FUNCTION / EVENT statement